Data Centers

 Immersion Cooling

-Immersion cooling removes heat by submerging servers or individual components in a dielectric liquid.
-Heat is absorbed uniformly across exposed surfaces, eliminating the need for traditional heat sinks and server fans.
+Immersion cooling removes heat by submerging servers or components directly into a dielectric liquid.
+Heat transfers uniformly from exposed surfaces into the surrounding fluid.

 Rear-Door Heat Exchangers (RDHx)